FPL points predictions for Gameweek 4: Salah out in front

-Our initial Fantasy Premier League (FPL) points projections for Gameweek 4 are available to view ahead of Saturday’s deadline.
+Our Fantasy Premier League (FPL) points projections for Gameweek 4 have been finalised ahead of Saturday’s deadline.

-These will be updated for the final time on Friday once we’ve heard all of the pre-match press conferences.

 Mohamed Salah (£13.0m) is comfortably ahead of the chasing pack in Gameweek 4, with newly promoted Bournemouth set to visit Anfield.